bbhopesh/CS425-Distributed-Systems-Machine-Problems/README.md

 # Directory structure
-* Detailed problem statements, design documents and instrunctions to run code are in directory "Problem Statements and Design documents."
+* Detailed problem statements, design documents and instructions to run code are in directory "Problem Statements and Design documents."
-* Rest of the directory structure is in accordance with gradle/maven defalt directory structure.
+* Rest of the directory structure is in accordance with gradle/maven default directory structure.

 # Key algorithms implemented